Getting comparatist with “Snow White” (DeDisnification, Part 9B)

-As for the relationship of the heroine and her persecutor, La Bella Venezia preserves the information that it is her own mother.
-This makes it clear that she is jealous of her daughter’s growing beauty, and in this version, the kitchen boy is put up to her murder.
+As for the relationship between the heroine and her persecutor, La Bella Venezia preserves the information that it is her own mother.
+This makes it clear she is jealous of her daughter’s growing beauty, and in this version, the kitchen boy is put up to her murder.
 Additionally, rather than a queen, Bella Venezia is an innkeeper, a widespread Romance motif.
 Yet another version Calvino presents is Giricoccola, who is persecuted by her two jealous sisters, similarly to a Greek version, Myrsina—both of which therefore confound the tale with Cinderella.
 And again, modern literature versions added the step- to these figures.

 And this is something that occurs frequently: just as we suddenly found ourselves in Ali Baba or Goldilocks in the wilderness of the previous Part, you can feel you are wandering into other tales through these versions.
 In an Armenian variant, Nourie Hadig, you end up in The Dead Man’s Palace, and in La Bella Venezia we find a daughter sent into Rapunzel-like seclusion.
 Still other versions lead you to Sleeping Beauty or Beauty and the Beast.